noureddein/reading-notes-102/README.md

 # Who I'm I?
 **I'm *Nour Eddein Al Abbassi.* I'm 27 years old, I graduated from Alal-Bayt University as a civil engineer.Why I'm excited about this class? because I tried several times to learn to code like HTML, CSS, and Python but I didn't have a good chance to learn it coding in a good way**

+- You can Follow me on:
+       - [Facebook](https://www.facebook.com/noureddein1/):yellow_heart::blue_heart: